Andres9890/iadrive/README.md

 - `folder/folder/placeholder.mp4`

 If you use the `--disable-slash-files` command argument, all files will be uploaded to the root level:
-- `file1.txt`
+- `placeholder.txt`
-- `file2.txt`
+- `placeholder.mp3`
-- `document.pdf`
+- `placeholder.pdf`
-- `data.csv`
+- `placeholder.mp4`

 Note: When using flat structure, duplicate filenames are automatically handled by adding a number (e.g., `placeholder.pdf`, `placeholder_1.pdf`).

 ## How it works

+### Google Drive Files/Folders
 1. `iadrive` uses `gdown` to fetch the specified Google Drive file or folder
 2. It walks the downloaded directory and extracts file extensions and modification dates
-3. Metadata is assembled including a file listing (with sizes), oldest file modification date, and original URL.
-Identifiers are sanitized and subject tags are truncated to fit Archive.org requirements.
-Publisher defaults to "IAdrive" since collaborator fetching is not yet implemented.
+3. Metadata is made including a file listing (with sizes), oldest file modification date, and original URL
+4. The content is uploaded to Archive.org with identifier format `drive-{drive-id}`

+### Google Docs/Sheets/Slides
+1. `iadrive` detects Google Docs URLs and determines the document type
+2. It automatically exports the document in **all available formats** using Google's public export URLs
+3. Each format is downloaded and saved with descriptive filenames
+4. Metadata includes comprehensive format information and document type
+5. The content is uploaded to Archive.org with identifier format `docs-{doc-id}`

+### Common Steps
+- Identifiers are sanitized and subject tags are truncated to fit Archive.org requirements
+- Publisher defaults to "IAdrive" since collaborator fetching is not yet implemented
-4. The directory is uploaded to an Archive.org item using the `internetarchive` library with a fixed identifier format `drive-{drive-id}`, collection `opensource`, and mediatype `data`, Folder structure is preserved by default (can be disabled with `--disable-slash-files`)
+- Folder structure is preserved by default (can be disabled with `--disable-slash-files`)
-5. Downloaded files are automatically cleaned up after upload
+- Downloaded files are automatically cleaned up after upload
-6. Errors are handled gracefully, and debug output is available with `--debug`
+- Errors are handled gracefully, and debug output is available with `--debug`

 ## Supported Platforms